 The “actual knowledge” exception means that for a titleholder to benefit from the protections afforded by the land registration system, the title holder must not possess actual knowledge of unregistered easements.
 The burden of proof lies with the party seeking to encumber an owner’s registered land, in this case, the electric company.
 Unfortunately for the utility, the Court said, it had presented no proof that MacCardell had actual knowledge of the easement.

-All it argued was she had utility poles on her property, she could turn her lights on every morning, and she received a monthly utility bill.
+All the utility was able to argue was she had utility poles on her property, she could turn her lights on every morning, and she received a monthly utility bill.
 All of that proved she had knowledge, the utility claimed, because it was “inconceivable that a utility company’s installation and use of poles” would ever be permissive rather than a claim of right.
 The Court rejected this, suggesting that the poles, the power and the bill might equally suggest that the use may be adverse, which does not create an easement under the law, or a registered owner might have granted permissive use.
 What’s more, the Court said, the mere presence of a utility pole didn’t automatically place a registered landowner on notice that her property might be encumbered, because the actual owner of a utility pole isn’t readily ascertainable, and the average person may be unaware of the exact boundaries of the land.
 To meet the actual knowledge exception, the Court held, there must be some intelligible oral or written information that indicates the existence of an encumbrance or prior unregistered interest.

 – Tom Root